gholness1/CarND-Vehicle-Detection/GaryHolness_writeup.md

 #### 5. Heatmap

-Once I return the rectangles from the sliding windo search, I compute a heatmap.
+Once I return the rectangles from the sliding window search, I compute a heatmap.
 This heatmap includes rectangles from multiple scales, 1.0,1.5,2.0, 2.5.
 Heatmap counts are added across the multiple scales.
 The result is thresholded by a value of `hmap_thresh= 5`.